jhpyle/docassemble/_docs/background.md

    every few seconds and update the user's screen with the results.
 3. If you want to schedule [`code`] to run at times when the user is not using **docassemble**, you can create a [scheduled task].
+4. If you want to allow people to send e-mails to your interview, you can provide users with a special e-mail address that processes [e-mail messages] and saves the results as an interview variable.

 The following sections explain these features.